rykerdz/algerian-names-dataset/readme.md

 **Things to Keep in Mind:**

 * **Designed for Learning:** These datasets are primarily for educational purposes.
 If you're exploring language analysis, researching Algerian names, or undertaking similar projects, you'll find these datasets useful.
-* **Let's Chat:** To ensure responsible use, please contact the repository maintainer (include your contact method) if you'd like to use the datasets.
+* **Let's Chat:** To ensure responsible use, please contact the repository maintainer @ youcef.amoura@etu.usthb.dz if you'd like to use the datasets.
 Briefly describe your project, and we'll get you set up!

 **Data Format:**